fallen-icarus/cardano-swaps/GettingStarted.md

 *You do not need to update all utxos.* You can selectively update utxos as desired.
 You can also consolidate utxos if desired.

 The utxo with the beacon cannot be updated.
-This is to minimize transaction fees.
-The beacon utxo can never be consumed in a swap so the datum attached to the beacon is never used.
-This makes it safe to ignore when updating prices.

 If the transaction is successfully built, it should to work on-chain as long as the tx-in utxos still exist and execution limits are not exceeded.